redhat-developer/odo/docs/ci-reference.md

         - make test-main-e2e
 ```

-# How to run integtration tests on Prow
+# How to run integration tests on Prow

 Prow is the Kubernetes / OpenShift way of managing workflow including tests.
 To get tests on there, you need to raise PR to openshift/release repository setting up appropriate ci operator config and job files.
 Reference for same is available there itself.